john-science/python_for_scientists/classes/15_sqlite3/lecture_15.md

 ## Creating and Connecting to Databases

 We will not covert the topic of databases in great detail, but like most databases, `sqlite3` is a [relational database](https://en.wikipedia.org/wiki/Relational_database).
-That is, inside the database we have tables of data organized by rows and columns.
-And these tables can be organized inside schemas.
+That is, inside the database we have tables of data organized by rows (records) and columns (attributes).

 ![relational database model](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Relational_Model.svg/543px-Relational_Model.svg.png)